THEjoezack/searchbetter.dev/src/pages/blog/quickstart-guide-elastic-stack-for-devs.md

 The first step is to create a docker-compose.yml file that describes how your services fit together.
 I'm aiming for speed over depth in this guide so I have already created this for you.

-Simple clone the repository and fire up the Elastic Stack:
+Simply clone the repository and fire up the Elastic Stack:

 ```
 git clone https://github.com/codingblocks/simplified-elastic-stack.git